Dive Safely and enjoy the experience underwater.

 It is essential to be able to take care of yourself but having an extra pair of hands for safety hurts nobody.

 Pressure changes drastically underwater hence it is vital to equalize your pressure now and then to prevent inner ear damage.
 You need to be carefull and remember the this tip inorder to dive safely.

 Keep a check on the amount of air in your air gauge, which is your ultimate survival buddy when you’re inside the waters.

+always be alert and remember to dive safely.
 In case you come across sharks, do not panic because they’re generally harmless, and they pass the divers without causing an incident.

 #13 Dive computer

 Dive computer will assist you in keeping track of the time and lets you know how much time you have at each dive.

 Bear in mind that to dive safely is to not touch anything.
 Coral reefs and rocks could be poisonous.
 Hence, in the best safety of the diver and the squad, it is better to keep your hands off certain things.